 It was developed by Blockstream, and is run by partners, such as Bitfinex, BitMEX, Coinone, OKCoin, Huobi, SIX Swiss Exchange, and wallet manufacturer Ledger, who all run full nodes and partake in the governance and validate transactions and block production on the network.

-Being a separate chain, Liquid produces its own blocks and hosts its own crypto assets, and the native token, Liquid-Bitcoin (LBTC) is pegged to BTC and every LBTC is backed by actual Bitcoin.
+Being a separate chain, Liquid produces its own blocks and hosts its own crypto assets.
+And its native token, Liquid-Bitcoin (LBTC) is pegged to BTC with every LBTC backed by actual Bitcoin.

-From launching in September 2018 until December 2019 there was only 96 LBTC in circulation.
-However, after December 2019 the amount of LBTC spiked exponentially and there are now 2160 LBTC in the network all backed by BTC.
+From launch until December 2019 there was only 96 LBTC in circulation.
+However, after December 2019 the amount of LBTC spiked exponentially and there are now 2160 LBTC in the Liquid Network all backed by BTC.

 Moving BTC to LBTC on The Liquid Network